microshare/microshare.github.io/docs/2/admin/admin-management/super-admin.md

 ---------------------------------------

-This page is addressed to the directors who are part of the Microshare company.
+This page is addressed to the directors who are part of the Microshare® company.
 To use these tools you must have a microshare.io account that has been granted special rights to use the tools.

 ### 1. Create the Organization